Apply! Apply! Apply!

 Eligibility: Only writers who have not yet published or been contracted to write a book-length work with a U.S. publisher are eligible.
 International applicants are encouraged to apply, but we are only able to consider submissions in English.
 Only one submission per person is allowed.
 Please do not submit a piece you have previously submitted to A Public Space, either through the Fellowship category, the General Submissions category, or an Open Call.
 A Public Space reserves the right to invite submissions.

 Timeline: Submittable will be open for Fellowship submissions from March 1 – March 31, 2023, only.
 Submissions for the Fellowships close at 11:59 p.m.
 (ET) on March 31, 2023.
 Successful applicants will be informed no later than May 15, 2023.
 The fellowship period will be June 1, 2023 – November 30, 2023.

 Procedure: Only electronic submissions will be considered.
 Applications must be submitted through the Fellowship category in Submittable.
 (The category will not be available until March 1.)
 There is no application fee.
 Please submit the following:

-— One previously unpublished prose piece with a limit of 8,000 words.
-If selected, the piece submitted is the piece that will be published in the magazine.
+—One previously unpublished piece (for prose, one fiction or nonfiction piece with a limit of 8,000 words; for poetry, a sequence of poems, a long poem, or hybrid work, with a limit of 15 pages) If selected, the submitted manuscript is the piece that will be published in the magazine.

-—We accept simultaneous submissions, but please note that if your piece is accepted elsewhere, you will be required to withdraw your entire application; replacement submissions will not be accepted once the deadline has passed.
+Simultaneous submissions are allowed, but please note that if any part of the submitted work is accepted elsewhere, you will be required to withdraw your entire application; replacement submissions will not be accepted once the deadline has passed.

-Note that we only accept PDF or Word files (.doc and .docx).
+Only PDF or Word files (.doc and .docx) are accepted.
 The cover letter and manuscript should be submitted as separate files.
 Incomplete applications will not be considered and will be returned unread.